mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 a speciality in an area of the Profession skill indicates a general familiarity with procedures, terminology and the working environment but does not substitute specific skills.
 For example a Traveller with Profession (crewmember) can find and use emergency equipment aboard a starship but is no more skilled at operating a vacc suit than anyone else without that skill.
 Likewise, he can operate and clean galley equipment but needs the Steward skill to make proper use of it.

-TRAVELLER

 When Profession is gained during a career, the